nuke99/laravel-payhere/README.md

 ## License

-Laravel PayHere is a open-source plugin licensed under the terms specified in the [License Agreement](LICENSE.md).
+The Laravel PayHere is open-sourced software licensed under the [MIT license](LICENSE.md).